Specimen Information Services (SIS)

 How to report a rare or unusual fish in Florida waters.

-Joan is FWRI's Curator of Collections.
-She oversees a vast reference collection of preserved biological specimens and associated ecological databases.
+Read an article by Robert Lasley, FWRI's former curator of collections.
+Lasley has been responsible for vast reference collections of preserved biological specimens and associated ecological databases.